localmind-ai/document-hero/README.md

 # Document Hero
 An AI-powered analysis tool for large douments with lots of pages.
 # ⚠️ Work in Progress
-This repo is still a work-in-progress - consider it useless, unless this message is removed :)
+This application is currently work-in-progress.
+Consider it useless, unless this message is removed! :)
 ## Installation
 Clone this repository and run `install.sh`
 ### Linux & Mac